Email marketing has gradually morphed from a luxury to a necessity concerning customer acquisition and retention for small businesses.

 The Gorgias Event-Based Marketing strategy incorporates data, elements, and technical integrations from Zapier, Albacross, Hubspot, Captain Data, Phantombuster, Slybroadcast, Clearbit, Hunter, Bigquery, Amplitude, Reply.io, Hull, PredictLeads, and dozens of other best-in-class tools to achieve impactful results in client identification, communication, and conversion.

-Sonia Moatti and her colleagues are happy to offer new companies a one-month free trial to test out Gorgias and their EBM platform, as well as provide a deep-dive demonstration on any of EBM’s existing API integrations.
+Sonia Moatti and her colleagues are happy to offer new companies a one-month free trial to test out Gorgias and their EBM platform and provide a deep-dive demonstration on any of EBM's existing API integrations.